Bruce McArthur thought he'd outsmarted everyone by hiding his victims inside potted plants on the properties he had worked on as a landscaper.

 “He was always opinionated,” a former co-worker of McArthur’s told CNN.
 “Never got any warm, friendly vibes from him.
 He seemed moody.
 Usually fairly happy, but sometimes quiet.”

-Despite six victims being found, McArthur has been charged with five counts of first-degree murder, though Idsinga feels that with recent developments and discoveries, the counts could go up to at least 10.
+Despite six victims being found, Bruce McArthur has been charged with five counts of first-degree murder, though Idsinga feels that with recent developments and discoveries, the counts could go up to at least 10.